Milkha Singh: An unmatchable romance with a near miss | Sports-Games

 He got married to Nirmal Kaur, captain of the Indian volleyball team, in 1963.
 They met for the first time in 1956 in Sri Lanka when they were there for their respective national duties.

-The couple was blessed with three daughters and a son, golfer Jeev Milkha Singh.
+The couple was blessed with three daughters and a son, golfer Jeev Milkha Singh and what a fine successor to his legacy he turned out to be, becoming India's highest ranked golfer at the peak of his prowess.

 It was quite stunning that an athlete of Milkha's stature was offered the Arjuna award, instituted in 1961, only in 2001.